CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Experiments and Results

 \subsection{Results and Ablations}

-Table \ref{tab:baseline} compares the performance of CoSyn (F1 score) with all our baselines.
-Due to the acute lack of prior work in this space, we compare it with the latest systems proposed for fake news detection that takes conversational and user context and adapt it to our task.
-As we see, Cosyn outperforms all our baselines in both overall F1 and Implicit F1, thus showing its effectiveness for implicit hate speech detection.
-Despite the ambiguous nature of implicit hate speech, CoSyn has high precision scores for implicit hate speech, meaning it mitigates the problem of false positives better than other baselines.
+Table \ref{tab:result-table} compares the performance of CoSyn with all our baselines on 6 hate speech datasets.
+As we see, Cosyn outperforms all our baselines both on the entire dataset and on the implicit subset, thus showing its effectiveness for implicit hate speech detection.
+Despite the ambiguous nature of implicit hate speech, CoSyn has high precision scores for implicit hate speech, thus implying that it mitigates the problem of false positives better than other baselines.
+One common observation is that our bias invariant SentenceBERT approach emerges as the most competitive baseline to CoSyn, thereby reinforcing that most prior work do not effectively leverage external context.